 By law, early elections must take place at least 90 days after the Knesset disperses.Daniel Tauber

-About the Author: Daniel Tauber is a frequent contributor to various prominent publications, including the Jewish Press, Arutz Sheva, Americanthinker.com, the Jerusalem Post and Ha’aretz.
+About the Author: Daniel Tauber is the Executive Director of Likud Anglos, and a former Opinions Editor at JewishPress.com.
 Daniel is also an attorney admitted to practice law in Israel and New York and received his J.D. from Fordham University School of Law.
 You can follow him on facebook and twitter.

 If you don't see your comment after publishing it, refresh the page.